UK Data Protection Act 2018 — Automated Decision-Making

 |---|---|

-| Significance and consequences | Must explain the significance and envisaged consequences of processing |
+| Significance and consequences | The same provisions require the significance and the envisaged consequences of the processing for the data subject to be given |

 Penalties